hamadsuniverse/codecatalyst-sst-app/README.md

 4. (Re)Trigger a run of the workflows from the `actions` tab to report status checks of each workflow

+    1. Create a branch and perform some changes
-Create a test/dummy PR to trigger the ci build test workflow.
+    2. Create a test/dummy PR to trigger the ci build test workflow.

-This inital run is needed to be able to select the status check as part of the branch protection to prevent PR merges on branches that do not pass the build check (ci).
+__This inital run is needed to be able to select the status check as part of the branch protection to prevent PR merges on branches that do not pass the build check (ci).__

 5. Enable branch protection, Require Pull Request and Reviews